If you regularly work with CSS, chances are that you are used to referencing images from CSS code. Usually, this is done with the url()

 }

-If we now use this as the value for an elements box-shadow
+If we now use this as the value for an elements box-shadow, the shadow looks like the original image.

-Even though we are trying to be inefficient here, I thought it would be fun to optimize this a bit more:
+Even though we are not trying to be efficient here, I thought it would be fun to optimize this a bit more:

 Smaller Tweaks

-’ if a pixel value is zero.
-The unit is redundant in this case, and we can just write0
+• Omit the px unit if a pixel value is zero.
+The unit is redundant in this case, and we can just write 0.

 Color Notation

-I originally opted for the RGB color function notation because I assumed that we need to handle images with colors more precise than the single byte per channel the hexadecimal notation supports which could only be represented in the RGB function notation (e.g. using rgb(0.25 64.075 192 / 33.333%)
+I originally opted for the RGB color function notation because I assumed that we need to handle images with colors more precise than the single byte per channel the hexadecimal notation supports which you can only represent in the RGB function notation (for example rgb(0.25 64.075 192 / 33.333%)).
+This however turned out to be irrelevant later as the ImageData object returned from the canvas only uses integers from 0 to 255 for color channel values, which means a single byte per channel, and thus the hexadecimal notation is enough.

 Summary

-While this has been a rather weird experiment, I was positively surprised that even though obviously performance is horrible, browsers can accurately re-draw an image that has been encoded into a box-shadow
+While this has been a rather weird experiment, I was positively surprised that even though performance is terrible, browsers can accurately re-draw an image encoded into a box-shadow.

-The script for encoding the images can be tried on CodePen, or you can download it here.
+The script for encoding the images is available on CodePen, or you can download it as a Gist.

-for each pixel, or using a gradient for each row with a color stop for each pixel), or too complex (e.g. converting vector-based graphics to pseudo-elements and drawing them using CSS properties).
+• Too similar to the approach described above, for example using nested pseudo-elements like :before/:after for each pixel, or using a gradient for each row with a color stop for each pixel